How to Calculate Sales Per Man Hour (SPMH)

 How to Calculate Your Sales Per Man Hour:

-Sales per man hour (SPMH) can be calculated in four steps:
+Sales per man hour (SPMH) can be calculated in four steps with a few key metrics:

 1. Select a time period.